By: George Kolodner, M.D., Medical Director

 When I finished my medical training, all of my clinical experience had left me with a firm belief that patients with alcohol and drug problems had poor prognoses.
 Consequently, I had no interest in working with them.
 I entered the military and was fortunate enough to be assigned to Bethesda Naval Hospital.
 The Navy was a leader in the field of alcoholism treatment and while I was there I saw, to my surprise, alcoholics recover in the hospital’s inpatient treatment program.
 When I left the Navy in 1973 and went into private practice, I decided to develop a treatment model that would replicate the clinical success that I had observed, but on an outpatient rather than an inpatient basis.

 I teamed up with Jim McMahon, who had recently retired as deputy director of the Navy program that I had admired.
 Together, we designed and implemented the program that we eventually named Kolmac.
-We picked this name to make the point that professionals with graduate degree such as myself and counselors without such degrees but with clinical training along with personal recovery experience, such as Jim, could work together effectively.
+We picked this name to make the point that professionals with a graduate degree such as myself and counselors without such degrees but with clinical training along with personal recovery experience, such as Jim, could work together effectively.

 When we started Kolmac, many people in the field doubted that we would be successful because outpatient programs in the past had routinely failed.
 I was nevertheless optimistic that if we could provide enough structure and intensity, we could create a non-residential therapeutic environment.
 Most outpatient programs only saw each patient for 1 to 2 hours per week and could not create such an environment.